cartacode/mini-dashbaord/README.md

 1. Recreate all the important charts
 1. Create auto-scrolling widget for boldchat
 1. Test in Edge, Safari, and Firefox
+1. In Edge, sidenav (when closed) causes a scrollbar.
+I temporarily fixed by adding overflow-y:hidden.
+Likely need to improve this if there's enough content in the sidenav to actually scroll

 ### What I'm learning